systematic-magic/AgingPubMed/editorials_pdf.rst

 3.2.
 Check that author names are written formatted in black and bold font.

 3.3.
+Check that author’s name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.).

+3.4.
 Check that there is no punctuation mark at the end of author list.

-3.4.
+3.5.
 Check that author names do not have affiliation numbers.

-3.5.
+3.6.
 Check that there are no affiliations listed for authors (there must be no affiliations on the page).

 .. image:: /_static/editorial_authors.png